akintunero/understanding-docker/Docker in 7 Days/Day04.md

 - **Docker Tutorials**: Interactive tutorials to learn Docker.
   - [Katacoda Docker Tutorials](https://www.katacoda.com/courses/docker)

 By the end of this day, you should be comfortable with managing container lifecycles, viewing logs, and managing resources for Docker containers.
-Happy learning!